-The list below contains some of the electronic resources used by TREC members in empirical and experimental research in translation.
+The list below contains some of the electronic resources used by TREC members in empirical research in translation.
 If you want to know more about their experiences, visit our Publications section.

 Subject profiling is a method used to analyze intraindividual differences, that is to say variability in terms of research participants' profiles.
 Research participants have different characteristics in terms of subject matter knowledge, interests, personality, and strategic processing.
 Their behaviour is likely to be affected by cognitive and noncognitive factors which configure differently within individuals.